La Sportiva Ultra Raptor II

 4.8

 The Ultra Raptor has long been a staple in La Sportiva’s lineup, spoken of with reverence by trail runners and hikers alike.
 While the jury might be out on whether this is a hiking shoe or a running shoe, one thing is certain: It’s in its element on mountainous terrain.
-Updated in the spring of 2022, the II features slight improvements to fit and durability and is now offered in a greater range of sizes (including the addition of a wide version).
+The second iteration of this shoe features slight improvements to fit and durability and is now offered in a greater range of sizes (including a wide version).
 But much of the winning formula remains, and no matter your sport, the Ultra Raptor II is a great shoe to have on your radar if you commonly travel above treeline.
-Below we break down the La Sportiva’s overall performance.
-To see how it stacks up to the competition, see our articles on the best hiking shoes, the best women's hiking shoes, and the best trail running shoes.
+Below we break down the Ultra Raptor II's overall performance.
+To see how it stacks up to the competition, see our articles on the best hiking shoesbest women's hiking shoes, and best trail running shoes.

 Table of Contents